-The Etsu has suggested that a deposit be raised, I am happy to say that at the moment there is one of my friends listening in the gallery.
-Even in the House of Assembly someone has suggested a rise of about £200 but the Opposition said that the Government wanted to ppointed g in this proper me other imported ppreciate to go to se if this ple after r polling on where said that nk there . about it.
+The Etsu, has suggested that a deposit be raised, I am happy to say that at the moment there is one of my friends listening in the gallery.
+Even in the House of Assembly someone has suggested a rise of about $\pounds 200$ but the Opposition said that the Government wanted to do this because the Government is already welloff, for this reason we decided to take a moderate measure.